Register to get access to free programming courses with interactive exercises

 Tables Bootstrap 5: Layout basics

-If you don’t need borders inside the table, you can add a .table-borderless, class that removes all borders while leaving internal indents inside the cells.
-Most classes are intuitive and can be found in the documentation.
-The main classes are also:
+If you do not need borders inside the table, you can add a .table-borderless class that removes all borders while leaving internal indents inside the cells.

 Adaptability